Arkon: Fictional character biography

-Arkon was forced to return to Earth yet again when the machine that Iron Man had once built to rekindle Polemachus' rings failed due to Arkon's tinkering with it.
-Arkon traveled to Earth to recruit Thor to recharge the machine, but since Thor had left the Avengers at that time, he settled for the mutant X-Man known as Storm, who also had the ability to summon lightning, forcing her teammates to go after them.
-After a monumental struggle, the conflict was settled amicably.
-Storm through Cyclops' optic blasts helped re-energize the Energy Ring, and Arkon returned Storm and her allies to Earth.
-Another time, the X-Men and the Fantastic Four helped Arkon drive off an extra-dimensional invasion of Polemachus by the alien race of Badoon.
-After this adventure, Arkon and Storm confessed their mutual attraction for each other, and even shared a kiss, but agreed that circumstances were not right for them to pursue a relationship.
+Arkon is forced to return to Earth after inadvertently causing the machine that Iron Man built to rekindle Polemachus' rings to fail.
+Initially intending to recruit Thor, Arkon instead settles for Storm, who possesses similar electrical abilities.
+Storm and Cyclops help re-energize the energy ring; in exchange, Arkon returns Storm and her allies to Earth.
+Another time, the X-Men and the Fantastic Four help Arkon drive off an invasion of Polemachus by the alien Badoon.
+Arkon and Storm confessed their mutual attraction for each other, but decline to pursue their relationship further.

-Arkon was later prodded via a dream-suggestion to return to Earth because a Hollywood movie had been made about him.
-This subliminal coaxing was from the Enchantress.
-She had been given the task of killing Doctor Strange during the "Acts of Vengeance" campaign (where all the major villains teamed up and tried to see if "swapping" foes would result in the defeat of their heroic enemies).
-Arkon fought Wonder Man to punish him for appearing in the "Arkon" movies, and told him to warn the studio not to make any more.
-The Enchantress tricks Arkon into battling Dr Strange, but with the help of Clea, they are able to defeat her.

-Some time later, Arkon traveled to Earth to employ the Avengers West Coast and Fantastic Four as pawns in his war with rival otherworldly monarch Thundra, until he made peace with Thundra after realizing they shared a strong mutual attraction.
-Later, with Thundra as his consort, Arkon sought Avengers' aid in repairing Polemachus' energy ring and protecting the maiden Astra from becoming a human sacrifice to Polemachus' religious zealots led by the high priest Anskar.
+Some time later, Arkon travels to Earth to employ the Avengers West Coast and Fantastic Four as pawns in his war with Thundra.
+However, he makes peace with Thundra after realizing that they share a strong mutual attraction.
+Later, with Thundra as his consort, Arkon seeks the Avengers' aid in repairing Polemachus' energy ring and protecting the maiden Astra from being sacrificed to Polemachus' religious zealots.